bzamith/bzamith.github.io/index.md

 *[The Art of Data Science, Roger D. Peng and Elizabeth Matsui (2017)](https://bookdown.org/rdpeng/artofdatascience/)*

 <u>4.
 What are the Epicycles of Analysis?</u>
-> Develop Expectations -> Collect Data -> Starting The Question -> Exploratory Data Analisys -> Model Building -> Interpret -> Communicate -> Match Expectations with Data
+> Develop Expectations -> Collect Data -> Match Expectations with Data
+> Starting The Question -> Exploratory Data Analisys -> Model Building -> Interpret -> Communicate

 *The Art of Data Science, Roger D. Peng and Elizabeth Matsui (2017)*